Starting from Scratch

 This time last year, I did something that most people my age only joke about doing: I quit my job to start my own business.

-After 8 short months of working in publishing, I walked into my boss’s office and told him I was putting in my two weeks.
+After eight short months of working in publishing, I walked into my boss’s office and told him I was putting in my two weeks.
 It was single handedly the scariest thing I’d ever done, and yet, I did it.
 With a trembling voice, shaking hands, and—ugh—tears in my eyes.

 The thing is, I didn’t hate my job.
 I actually quite enjoyed the work and had even grown close to a few of my colleagues.
 The company was small, made up of only 10 employees (mostly women), and the office was charmingly intimate: We worked out of a historic two-story house in Houston’s Heights District, a block away from an artisan coffee shop and a Black Swan yoga studio.
 But don’t let the cuteness factor fool you.
 Management was meticulous as hell, and as a result, our product—an award-winning regional wedding magazine and website—was pretty darn spectacular.